-Many patients contact us asking with regard to steroid injection for shoulder bursitis.
+Many patients contact us asking with regard to corticosteroid injections for shoulder bursitis.
 There are several bursae around the shoulder.
-Subacromial subdeltoid bursa, also known as subacromial bursa, is the one, which is most often diagnosed as being inflamed and painful.
+The subacromial subdeltoid bursa, also known as subacromial bursa, is the one, which is most often diagnosed as being inflamed and painful.

 Bursitis can be acute – The result of a direct trauma, or a sudden increase in activity.

 It can also be chronic – A constant irritation or a longstanding impingement of a bursa, can cause thickening and effusion in the bursa.

 At Complete Physio we are able to assess the shoulder and perform ultrasound to advise you of this, as well as potentially performing an ultrasound guided injection.

 What is a bursa?